YannisTzitzikas/SoundexGR/README.md

 </pre>

 # Context
- This work has been done in the context of the Diploma thesis of Antrei Kavros under the supervision of Yannis Tzitzikas, in the Computer Science Department of the  University of Crete, GREEECE.
+ This work has started in the context of the Diploma thesis of Antrei Kavros under the supervision of Yannis Tzitzikas, in the Computer Science Department of the  University of Crete, GREEECE.